Coffee Cake Baked Oatmeal?

 This recipe was created with unsweetened vanilla almond milk but it will work with any nut milk you like or 2% dairy milk.

-For the protein powder I used Quest vanilla whey protein but if you are non dairy you can use any vanilla protein powder you like just remember that it may change the nutrition profile.
+For the protein powder I used The Dr. & The Chef vanilla whey protein - if you are non dairy you can use The Dr. & The Chef vegan vanilla protein powder or any protein powder you like just remember that it may change the nutrition profile and texture.

 For the oats you can use quick oats, which is what I use, old fashioned oats or a mix of the two - if you use old fashioned it will have a slightly denser chewier texture.